t-Soft Update of Target Network for Deep Reinforcement Learning: Conclusion

-In future work, we will investigate the versatility of the t-soft update by integrating with other learning algorithms.
+As the learning method for the simulations, online-learning-based method was employed.
+However, in the recent DRL trends, the experience replay~\citep{lin1992self,andrychowicz2017hindsight} is the major technique to make learning sample-efficient.
+This has also been studied in neuroscience, reporting that valuable experiences are replayed and organized in the brain, especially during sleep~\citep{singer2009rewarded,gulati2017neural}.
+In addition, it has been suggested that not only skill level but also learning speed would be increased after sleep~\citep{walker2003sleep,kuriyama2004sleep}.
+This suggestion about the increase of learning speed gives us the possibility that the target network is directly updated by the experience replay to generate more optimal targets, although the current method is for updating the main network.

+Therefore, in future work, we will investigate the use of experience replay for updating the target network directly.
+In this way, the target network, which has been only following the main network, is expected to present the more appropriate targets and accelerate learning.
 In addition, the best algorithm with the t-soft update will be applied to complicated robotic tasks.